-- 1. "Einstein Great Observatories": Facility-class missions - Constellation-X: Uses X-ray-emitting atoms as clocks to follow the fate of matter falling into black holes and study the evolution of the Universe. - LISA: Uses gravitational waves to sense directly the changes in space and time around black holes and to measure the structure of the Universe.
+- 1. "Einstein Great Observatories": Facility-class missions - Constellation-X: Uses X-ray-emitting atoms as clocks to follow matter falling into black holes and to study the evolution of the Universe. - The Laser Interferometer Space Antenna (LISA): Uses gravitational waves to sense directly the changes in space and time around black holes and to measure the structure of the Universe.